Louisville Truck Accident Lawyer

-The experienced truck accident lawyers at Rosenfeld Injury Lawyers, LLC are dedicated to helping crash victims in Louisville, Kentucky recover the financial compensation they deserve.
+The experienced truck accident lawyers at Rosenfeld Injury Lawyers, LLC are dedicated to helping truck accident victims in Louisville, Kentucky recover the financial compensation they deserve.

 What Should I Do at the Truck Accident Scene?

-In the first few moments after a truck crash with other vehicles, you are likely bewildered, confused, and dazed.
+You are likely bewildered, confused, and dazed in the first few moments after a truck crash with other vehicles.
 However, the steps you take now can determine how long it will take to heal and save lives.

-Our truck accident attorneys recommend the following steps to maximize your health and well-being in the moments following a collision.
+Our truck accident law firm recommends the following steps to maximize your health and well-being after a collision.

-- Call 911 and report what occurred, giving an addressed to the accident scene
+- Call 911 and report what occurred, giving an address to the accident scene

 - Assess your condition and the health of those around you to determine who might need transportation to the local emergency room